Royal Enfield Meteor 350 first ride review: Quantum leap in affordable cruising

 How are the riding ergos?

 The Meteor 350 sports a mix of the riding styles of Classic and Thunderbird bikes which lend it a neutral and comfortable riding position.
-The rider sit fairly upright and the footpegs positioning is not exactly mid-set.
+The rider sits fairly upright and the foot pegs positioning is not exactly mid-set.
 And it definitely works!

 Ride and handling:

-In terms of equipment and cycleparts, the company has decided to use a combination of 19-inch front wheel and 17-inch rear wheel.
+In terms of equipment and cycleparts, the company has decided to use a combination of 19-inch front wheel and 17-inch rear wheel which come shod on to Ceat tyres.
 While the front one come kitted with a 300 mm disc and the rear gets 270 mm disc.
 And of course not to forget that it is offered with dual-channel ABS as standard.
 That said, while the braking power is adequate at the front, the rear feels lacking the bite.
 Also, the squishy feeling from the front lever isn’t very helpful at times.
 While this isn't new for Royal Enfields, bringing the Meteor to instant halt requires quite an effort on the brake lever.

 The final words: